PokeNavBot/pokenav-documentation/source/index.rst

 It has many features, including:

+* Interactive Mobile App
+    * Available for Android and iOS (coming soon)
+    * Shows nearby raids reports reported in discord
+    * Shows a global map view of all community raids using PokeNav
+    * Login with your discord account to view additional raid details.

 * Trainer Profiles
     * Syncs across multiple services
     * Links to your Silph Road Traveler's Card